-To migrate an instance store backed instance, follow these steps:
+Follow these steps to migrate an instance store backed instance:

 - Create a backup of any data on the instance store volumes to persistent storage.
 For any attached EBS volumes, you can either take a snapshot or detach the volumes from the instance to be reattached to the new instance once created.